The following are frequently asked questions about Cypress Grove and our cheeses.

 Where can I buy Cypress Grove cheeses?

-To find a store that carries Cypress Grove products, enter a zip code in the Store Locator field, which can be found at the top of every page of our website.
-You can also place an order online for shipment via FedEx by visiting our online store,or ask for Cypress Grove at the finest gourmet or natural foods retailers, restaurants, wine shops, and markets that have a good selection of specialty foods.
+To find a store that carries Cypress Grove products, enter a zip code in the Store Locator field, which can be found at the bottom of every page of our website.
+You can also place an order online for shipment via FedEx by visiting our online store, or ask for Cypress Grove at the finest gourmet or natural foods retailers, restaurants, wine shops, and markets that have a good selection of specialty foods.

 What is "terroir"?